-Here we have listed down the top ten commercial CMS for publishers and see how they fare against WordPress.
+Here are the top ten commercial CMS for publishers and how they fare against WordPress.

 Craft CMS is considered one of the most popular commercial CMS for publishers, thanks to its user-friendly interface.
 One of the USPs of this platform is the live preview feature.
 As the name suggests, this feature allows you a “live preview” right next to the edit screen.
 This makes real-time edits a whole easier.

 - The entire CMS is built to cater to your content – no matter how varied or unusual it may be.
 You can choose from an assortment of custom fields to build the admin interface of your dream

 - It has an impressive range of customization options , making it a good fit, no matter how unique your business requirements are.

 - Each user gets their own fully customizable dashboard, tailored to their needs.
 There are Feed (RSS), Quick Post, Recent Entries, Updates, and Get Help widgets available right out of the box, and plugins are free to add more.

 Top Clients: Barefoot Contessa, Confab, iDE Global